qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Note that using `Arc` doesn't mean every access uses atomic operation.
 Only cloning and dropping it requires atomic operation. `.borrow()` it doesn't involve atomic operation.
 Passing `&Arc<T>` instead of `Arc<T>` can improve performance.

+This does NOT mean we should avoid using `Arc`.
+Only optimize after knowing the bottleneck.

 ## Reference counting vs tracing GC

 There are some ambiguity of the word "GC".
 Some say reference counting is GC, some say it isn't.